S-Kunzmann/Eco_Friendly_Fashion/README.md

 # Key Questions

 Which Countries are more sustainable and produce the least waste, carbon production & water useage?
+Does higher GDP predict sustainability scores?
+How do carbon emission, water usage and production waste vary across presidential terms?
+Does economic power drive environmental responsibility?

 # Folders